theheraldproject/herald-analysis/reference-data/rssi-raw-edison/README.md

 ## Reference data

+The following tests were conducted with both phones in a vertical position on its side, aligned to the cable axis, as shown in the images above.
+Future work will automate data capture and publish data for phones in different orientations.

+A zipped bundle of all available data can be downloaded [here](bundle.zip) (2021-01-01 to 2021-01-06).

 | Date       | Phone A                          | Phone B                          | Range (cm) | Resolution (cm) | Duration (minutes) | Download                                      |
 | ---------- | -------------------------------- | -------------------------------- | ---------- | --------------- | ------------------ | --------------------------------------------- |
 | 2020-01-01 | iPhone 6S<br />(iOS 12.1.4)      | Google Pixel 2<br />(Android 29) | 0 - 200    | 20              | 30                 | [B](20210101-1938-B.csv)                      |